gvishaal7/Power-Management/README.md

 5) There is no leak or overflow of charges while charging.
 6) 20% and below is considered as low battery.

-Class Baseline has the following factory defined baselines:
+Baseline module has the following factory defined baselines:
 1) One passenger: 70kW
 2) Two passenger: 85kW
 3) Three passenger: 100kW
 4) Four passenger: 120kW

-Class Car contains the details about the car, total distance travalled, type of battery and the currentTrip array resets every 100KM travlled by the user.
+Car module contains the details about the car, total distance travalled, type of battery and the currentTrip array resets every 100KM travlled by the user.

-Class User contains the list of cars owned by the user.
+User module contains the list of cars owned by the user.

 Calculations are made in watts(w) and later converted to kilowatt(kW) before storing and/or displaying.